an image of someone dealing with a barbiturate addiction

 Barbiturates are classified as a hypnotic sedative drug.
 They’re central nervous system depressants, which can help relax the muscles.
 Barbiturates are a synthetic medication that can also reduce heart rate and induce sleep, due to the content of barbituric acid in the drug.
 Typically, they’re used for insomnia, anxiety, and seizures.
 Barbiturates are often abused and are highly addictive.

 Examples of barbiturates include Pentothal, Amytal (amobarbital), Butisol (butabarbital), Nembutal (pentobarbital), Seconal (secobarbital), belladonna andDonnatal (phenobarbital).
 Barbiturates can also come in a combination of butalbital, acetaminophen, or aspirin, and caffeine, under the brands Esgic, Fioricet, Fiorina, and Fortabs.
-If you or your loved one has an addiction to barbiturates, we can help.
+If you or your loved one has an addiction to barbiturates, Gratitude Lodge can help.

 barbiturate addiction | gratitude lodge